leafo/scssphp/README.md

     $server->serve();

-Performance impact is around 10% when a new CSS file is compiled with line numbers.
+Performance impact is around 10% when a new CSS file is compiled with line numbers, compared to the same file without line numbers.

 **important note:** this feature has only been tested with the standard formatter ('Leafo\ScssPhp\Formatter\Nested').
-Using formatters like "compact" will remove line breaks and frontend debugging tools might have trouble finding the corresponding line in your scss file.
+Using formatters like "compact" will remove line breaks and frontend debugging tools might have trouble to output the corresponding line from the comment.